Configure Spout

 Learn how to configure Spout Input and Spout Output :

-Spout allows to route the visual output of one program to another like Syphon on OSX.
-This way you can for instance receive in Smode as a layer the current composition of another software or in the contrary, work on another software with the current visual output of Smode.
+Spout allows to route the visual output of one program to another similar to a Syphon on OSX.
+This way you can for instance receive in SMODE as a layer the current composition of another software or in the contrary, work on another software with the current visual output of SMODE.

 Output

-Go inside the “Additional Video Outputs” configuration under the “Engine” tab.
+Go inside the Preferences panel , then “Additional Video Outputs” configuration under the “Engine” tab.

 You can now leave the output name by default or give it a lovely name that reminds you happy memories.